flopp999/Scriptable-OnePower/README.md

-# ⚡️ Scriptable NordPool Widget
+# ⚡️ Scriptable EiB Widget

-A simple and customizable Scriptable widget that displays **Nord Pool electricity prices** directly on your iPhone or iPad.
+A simple and customizable Scriptable widget that displays **Energy In Balance Revenue** directly on your iPhone or iPad.
-Data is fetched directly from Nord Pool.
+Data is fetched directly from EiB.
 New versions of the script will be updated automatically.
-The user can select what content to display in the widget.
-The available options are Graph, Table, Price Statistics, or Empty.
-There are three sections: Top, Middle, and Bottom — please refer to the image for their locations.

 ---